 - ¼ cup unsweetened cocoa and 1 teaspoon vanilla

-Pour the crema pasticcera into a glass bowl and cover with a plastic film directly on top of the custard so it doesn’t form a skin.
-It will keep in the fridge for up to 3 days.
+Pour the custard into a glass bowl and place some plastic wrap directly on the surface of the custard so it doesn’t form a skin.
+This way it will keep in the fridge for up to 3 days.

-The crema will be firm when it is removed from the fridge, so whisk before using to return it to its creamy consistency.
+The custard will thicken while in the fridge, so whisk briefly before using to return it to its creamy consistency.

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork

-- 1 teaspoon vanilla extract/paste or 1 vanilla pod*
+- 1 teaspoon vanilla or 1 vanilla pod*